radon-h2020/radon-demonstrator/labs/functionhub.md

 ##### _Note_
-_If you wish to **skip this step** there is a public FunctionHub repository available with 5 necessary functions.
+_If you wish to **skip this step** move to [GMT](gmt.md).
+A public FunctionHub repository is already available with all the necessary functions.
 The repository can be found in Cloudstash.io under the name “ServerlessToDoListApi-repo”)._

 ## Functions preparation
 Fetch the source code of the lambda functions.
 Visit the [GitHub repository](https://github.com/iaas-splab/todo-api-nodejs) and download the files.